 Race down one of two water slides or test your courage off the high dive at Del Mar Aquatic Center.
 Operated by the City of Aurora, Del Mar has a full water playground, diving boards, water slides and lots of places to play.
 Get there early to snag a covered cabana to beat the heat.
 Admission prices are very reasonable ($5 per person and under) and last all day.
 Explore the indoor/outdoor pools at Gaylord Rockies in Aurora.
 Hotel guests are welcome to enjoy the lazy river throughout the summer months or race down the water slide (don't worry - it's timed so everyone can compete).
 Between lap pools, water features, and whirlpools, there is plenty for the whole family to enjoy.
 Read more about water fun in Aurora.

-Wherever you’re at in Aurora, you’re never too far from wildlife.
+Wherever you’re in Aurora, you’re never too far from wildlife.
 Take a hike at the Pronghorn Natural Area at sunset to look for pronghorn deer and red fox darting in-between the tall grass.
-Spend an afternoon at the Rocky Mountain Arsenal Nation Wildlife Refuge to see American bison roaming the plains right from your car.
+Spend an afternoon at the Rocky Mountain Arsenal Wildlife Refuge to see American bison roaming the plains right from your car.
 Get up early and make the trip to The Wild Animal Sanctuary to view tigers and lions rescued from captivity.

 Aurora is filled with unique stops and must-sees that are perfect (and perfectly priced) for families.
 Check out these options.

 Explore how flight and aviation have shaped history at Wings Over the Rockies Air & Space Museum.
 Open every day; this nationally recognized museum is a hub for innovation, education, and events.
 With rotating exhibits and an airplane hangar filled with iconic aircraft, families can easily fill the day.